CALLFRIEND Mandarin Chinese-Mainland Dialect

 |Citation:||Canavan, Alexandra, and George Zipperlen.
 CALLFRIEND Mandarin Chinese-Mainland Dialect LDC96S55.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 1996.|

-CALLFRIEND Mandarin Chinese-Mainland Dialect Second Edition was developed by LDC and consists of approximately 24 hours of unscripted telephone conversations between native speakers of the Mandarin Chinese dialect spoken in mainland China.
+CALLFRIEND Mandarin Chinese-Mainland Dialect was developed by the Linguistic Data Consortium (LDC) and consists of approximately 24 hours of unscripted telephone conversations between native speakers of the Mandarin Chinese dialect spoken in mainland China.

 The CALLFRIEND series is a collection of telephone conversations in several languages conducted by LDC in support of language identification technology development.
 Languages covered in the collection include American English, Canadian French, Egyptian Arabic, Farsi, German, Hindi, Japanese, Korean, Mandarin Chinese, Spanish, Tamil and Vietnamese.

 An updated edition of this corpus is available as CALLFRIEND Mandarin Chinese-Mainland Dialect Second Edition (LDC2018S09).
 The second edition updates the audio files to wav format, simplifies the directory structure and adds documentation and metadata.